k-hop Graph Neural Networks: Experimental Evaluation

-\textbf{Datasets.} We evaluate the proposed model on synthetic graphs with planted structural equivalences.
-To generate the graphs, we follow the same procedure as in \cite{donnat2018learning}.
+\textbf{Datasets.} To generate the graphs, we follow the same procedure as in~\cite{donnat2018learning}.
 Structurally equivalent nodes are assigned the same class labels.

 All the generated graphs consist of a cycle of length $40$ and some basic shapes (``house'', ``fan'', ``star'') which are regularly placed along the cycle.
 In the ``basic'' setup, $10$ instances of only one of the three types (randomly chosen with uniform probability) are placed along the cycle.
 In the ``varied'' setup, $10$ instances of each one of the three shapes are randomly placed along the cycle.
 The use of multiple shapes increases the number and complexity of the structural role patterns, posing a challenge to the learning algorithms.
 To assess how the algorithms perform in noisy scenarios, we introduce two additional configurations (``basic perturbed'' and ``varied perturbed'') where we add edges uniformly at random on the generated graphs.
 The number of edges that are added is equal to $10\%$ of the edges of the graph.
+The shapes that are placed along the cycle graph in the different setups are illustrated in Table~\ref{tab:shapes}.

-\textbf{Baselines.} We compare the proposed model against three recent state-of-the-art techniques for learning structural node representations: ($1$) RolX, a method based on non-negative matrix factorization of a node-feature matrix that describes each node based on this given set of latent features \cite{henderson2012rolx}, ($2$) struc2vec, a method which learns structural node embeddings through a sequence of walks on a multilayered graph \cite{ribeiro2017struc2vec}, and ($3$) GraphWave, an algorithm that builds upon techniques from signal processing and generates a structural embedding for each node based on the diffusion of a spectral graph wavelet centered at the node \cite{donnat2018learning}.
-Note that these three algorithms are unsupervised, in the sense that they only take a graph as input and not any class labels of the nodes.
-We also compare the $k$-hop GNN model against DeepWalk, a method for learning node representations such that nodes that reside in close network proximity are assigned similar latent representations \cite{perozzi2014deepwalk}.
-Besides the above four methods, we also compare the proposed model against the standard GNN architecture as described in Equation~\ref{eq:gnn_general}.
+\textbf{Baselines.} We compare the proposed model against $3$ recent state-of-the-art techniques for learning structural node representations: ($1$) RolX~\cite{henderson2012rolx}, ($2$) struc2vec~\cite{ribeiro2017struc2vec}, and ($3$) GraphWave~\cite{donnat2018learning}.
+Note that these $3$ algorithms are unsupervised, in the sense that they only take a graph as input and not any class labels of the nodes.
+We also compare the $k$-hop GNN model against the standard GNN architecture as described in Equation~(\ref{eq:gnn_general}), and the ChebNet~\cite{defferrard2016convolutional} and ARMA~\cite{bianchi2019graph} models which also aggregate information from the nodes' $k$-hop neighborhoods.
+The ChebNet and ARMA models were implemented using the Pytorch Geometric library~\cite{fey2019fast}.

 \textbf{Experimental setup.} For each configuration, we generate $20$ graphs using the procedure described above.
 For each graph, we perform $10$-fold cross validation.
 We repeat the whole process $25$ times.
 We measure the performance of the different algorithms using the following two evaluation metrics: ($1$) average accuracy and ($2$) average F$1$-score.